 IIFT cut-off marks indicate the minimum requirement for getting shortlisted for the next admission rounds.
 In this article, we provide the expected cut-off figures for the 2023 session.

 Indian Institute of Foreign Trade (IIFT) is popular for its postgraduate diploma in foreign trade.
-The institute conducts an objective exam named IIFT, for which the notification has been released in September.
-The exam serves as the first screening criteria for admissions to the International Business Program (2022-24).
+The institute conducts an objective exam named IIFT, for which the notification is released in September/October.
+The exam serves as the first screening criteria for admissions to the International Business Program (2024-26).

 |Test/s - IIFT||Our Rating - A+|

-The given range indicates the tentative cut off marks for general category students.
-Besides, the institutes also consider the sectional cut off scores of IIFT.
+The given range indicates the tentative cut-off marks for general category students.
+IIFT cut-offs are highest for the Delhi campus, followed by Kolkata and Kakinada campuses.
+Besides, the institutes also consider the sectional cut-off scores of IIFT.

-Over the years, IIFT cut offs have reduced and thus, thus exam has gone on a bit moderate side.
-However, the competition is still not easy as the number of MBA aspirants keep rising every year.
-At the same time, the demand for Global MBA courses is growing and so are the career opportunities in the field of international business.
+Over the years, IIFT cut-offs have reduced and the exam has gone on a bit moderate side.
+However, the competition is still not easy as the number of MBA aspirants keeps rising every year.
+At the same time, the demand for Global MBA courses is growing, and so are the career opportunities in the field of international business.
 So, it is crucial for you to prepare well for the exam keeping in mind the expected cut-off scores of the upcoming IIFT exam.

-After getting shortlisted on the basis of IIFT cut off scores, the candidates are called for the next selection rounds i.e., Group Discussion, Essay Writing and Personal Interview.
+After getting shortlisted on the basis of IIFT cut-off scores, the candidates are called for the next selection rounds i.e., Personal Interview.
 These rounds are likely to be conducted in March/April at Kolkata, Delhi, Bengaluru, Chennai, Mumbai, Ahmedabad, Hyderabad, and Lucknow.